shubhamsondhi/Soap/README.md

 # Soap
-This is html based project which I begin for my uncle but some who did not deployed it.
-I decided to make it online that other people can see my project.
-It is simple design.
+This is html based project which have template design I have created.